dschul01/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Utilize Python and Scikit-learn library to build and evaluate machine learning models to predict credit risk.
+Utilize Python and the SciKit-learn library to build and evaluate machine learning models to predict credit risk.

 ## Purpose